Skip to main content

 Abdulmalik

-You are definately finding ways to autoscale up and down your nodes in kubernetes cluster, and figuring out which autoscaler is the best can be hard since there are many options, which one should you go for?
+You are finding ways to autoscale up and down your nodes in the Kubernetes cluster, and figuring out which autoscaler is the best can be hard since there are many options, which one should you go for?

-Well, i would advice going for Karpenter instead of the native Cluster Autoscaler, both project are sponsored by the aws team though, but Karpenter is fast when it comes to scaling up and scaling down the nodes.
+Well, I would advise going for Karpenter instead of the native Cluster Autoscaler, both projects are sponsored by the AWS team though, but Karpenter is fast when it comes to scaling up and scaling down the nodes.

 Prerequisitesโ€‹